sheldon-wright/blog/content/blog/everything-you-ever-wanted-to-know-about-linux-file-permissions/index.md

 It occurs when all 3 bits are true `1`

-`111` in its expanded form it looks like this:
+`111` in expanded form looks like this

 ```
 2^2     2^1     2^0